-FORIII 10-K
+Form 10-K

-7 ANNUAL REPORT PURSUANT TO SECTION ENDED AUGUST 31, 2020 ON 13 OR 15(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR OR TRANSITION REPORT PURSUANT TO SECTRANSITION PERIOD FROM TO CTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 FOR THE Franklin Control of the ultimate competitive a OVEY.
-Franklin Covey Co (Exact name of registrant as specified in in Utah 1-11107 87-0401551 (State o or other jurisdiction of incorporation or organization) (Commission File No.) (IRS Employer Identification No.) 2200 West Parkway Boul Salt Lake City, Utah 84119 principal executive offices, 9-2331 Registrant's telep hone number, including ar ea code: (801) 817-1776 Securities s registered pursuant to Secti ion 12(b) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, \$.05 Par Value FC New York Stock Exchange Securities s registered pursuant to Secti None on 12(g) of the Act: Indica No ☑ ll-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\Box$ Indica No ☑ equired to file reports pursua ant to Section 13 or Section 15(d) of the Act.
-Yes $\Box$
+- ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED AUGUST 31, 2021 - OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM \\\\\ TO \\\\

+Franklin Covey Co.

+(Exact name of registrant as specified in its charter)

+Utah (State or other jurisdiction of incorporation or organization) 001-11107 (Commission File No.) 87-0401551 (IRS Employer Identification No.)

+2200 West Parkway Boulevard Salt Lake City, Utah 84119-2331 (Address of principal executive offices, including zip code)

+Registrant's telephone number, including area code: (801) 817-1776

+Securities registered pursuant to Section 12(b) of the Act:

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act: Large Accelerated Filer Accelerated Filer Non-accelerated Filer Smaller Reporting Company Emerging growth company ed not to use the extended transition period for ant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the re Yes □ No ☑ egistra ant is a shell company (as defined in Ru le 12b-2 of the Exchange Act).
-Stock held by non-affiliates of the Registrant .45 per share as reported by the New York As of October 31, 2020, the Registrar t had 14,025,413 shares of Common Stock o utstanding.
-DOC CUMENTS INCORPORATED BY RI EFERENCE Parts of the Registrant's Definitive Pro- January 22, 2021, are incorporated by areholders, which is scheduled to be held on
+Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, \$.05 Par Value FC New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule do5 of the Securities Act.
+Yes [][No []] Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes [] No []] Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 1 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes [] No [] Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.4 this chapter) during the preceding 12 months (or for such shorter period that the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth comp See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act: Large Accelerated Filer £ Accelerated Filer [] Non-accelerated Filer £ Smaller Reporting Com pany £[] Emerging growth company £ Π If an emerging growth company, indicate by check mark if the registi accounting standards provided pursuant to Section 13(a) of the Exch.
+Indicate by check mark whether the registrant has filed a report on ar under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) Indicate by check mark whether the registrant is a shell company (as Yes No ange Act. and attestation to its management's asse by the registered public accounting fi defined in Rule 12b-2 of the Exchang nt's Common Stock held by non-affilia prk Stock Exchange. ssment of the effectiveness of its internal control over financial reporting rm that prepared or issued its audit report.